-If you are concerned about your exposure to chemicals and using environmentally friendly products to clean silver, here are a few homemade silver cleaner and silver polish cleaning methods.
+If you are concerned about your exposure to chemicals and using environmentally friendly products for cleaning, here are a few homemade silver cleaner and silver polish cleaning methods.

 Cleaning with Vinegar

 There are so many uses for vinegar.
 If you want to clean silver with vinegar, start by soaking your silver in a mixture of 1 cup of white vinegar and 4 tablespoons of baking soda for a few hours.
 Then, using cold water, rinse the silver.
 Dry with a clean cloth.
 This method works great for your jewelry, such as silver necklaces and rings.

 How to Clean with Baking Soda